Huntario/RSSAnalyzer/README.md

 PRESENTATION GOALS
 10 minutes in total
 Explain each in detail
-Each point should avg 1min 45 seconds
-(Doesn't have to be in this order)

 -01 Overall application’s concept - Jason
 ---1A Take headlines from the news and analyze them for sentiment (positive/negative emotion)